samehmahmoud5515/MyProjects/README.md

 App sore: https://apps.apple.com/ae/app/emirates-auction/id473718109

+4- Emirates Roadside Assistance

+An app for road side assistance services like towing and fuel providing.
+This app mainly based on Maps and location handling application.

 4- Giftdrobe https://itunes.apple.com/eg/app/giftdrobe/id1391071688?mt=8

- An e-commerce app for sending gifts for the person u wants and making your own calender of events, it's written in swift and MVVM architecture
+ An e-commerce app for sending gifts for the person u wants and making your own calender of events, it's written in swift and MVVM architecture.